 In that case we try to create (after handling output) a new

-span, whose pendingEcho
+_deferredForDeletion span, whose pendingEcho string

 is a tail of the previous value.